Jackdashton/flight-app/README.md

 Want to see the assessment without having to download and install? [(Flight App)](https://flight-app.jackashton.dev/)

+The Flight App is a project I created for a coding test which revolves around creating an API to provide access to a dataset containing two weeks of real flight information.
+The app aims to perform basic analysis on the retrieved data and answer the following questions:

+*	How many of the flights depart in the morning (before 12 PM)?
+*	What percentage of the total set of flights fly into Sweden?
+*	What are the 10 most popular destination airports?
+*	What’s the average journey time between London Heathrow (LHR) and Dubai (DXB)?
+*	What are the 10 cheapest flights (converted to £)?

+The initial set of four questions constituted the core tasks assigned, while the fifth question was introduced as a captivating metric.
+It was selected due to the importance of price assessment in the evaluation of any commodity.
+Finally, the web application presents the data in an easy to follow way.

 ## Table of Contents

 * [Project Description](#project-description)